microsoft/react-native-windows/vnext/docs/NativeModules.md

 #### 2. Registering your Native Module

 Now, we want to register our new `FancyMath` module with React Native so we can actually use it.
-To do this, first we're going to create a `FancyMathPackage` which implements `Microsoft.ReactNative.IReactPackage`.
+To do this, first we're going to create a `FancyMathPackage` which implements [Microsoft.ReactNative.IReactPackage](../Microsoft.ReactNative/IReactPackage.idl).

 *FancyMathPackage.cs*
 ```csharp